 The course is 100% examination based.
 You will sit two exams, one of which is 1hr and 45mins and assesses you on drama and prose; the other is 2hrs and 15mins and assesses you on modern texts and poetry.
-You will study a variety of texts in preparation for your exam such as 'The Merchant of Venice' by William Shakespeare and 'Lord of the Flies' by William Golding.
+You will study a variety of texts in preparation for your exam such as The Merchant of Venice, or Macbeth by William Shakespeare and Lord of the Flies by William Golding or An Inspector Calls by J.B.
+Priestley